 As Camdyn has gotten older, I’ve really taken an interest in the Montessori method.
 I’ve started to become more conscious of the types of toys he engages with.
 The LOVEVERY subscription box is a great way to get activities that are geared to your babies developmental needs.
 It combines both Montessori and Waldorf methodologies to create purposeful playtime.
 I have been going back and forth for a few months debating if I wanted to subscribe because it is expensive.
 The 12 months and under boxes are $80 USD every two months.
 The toddler boxes are $120 USD every three months.
 But traditional Montessori toys can be expensive and hard to find.
 So I decided to bite the bullet a give LOVEVERY a try.
-The first box that we received was The Thinker Box.
+The first box that we received was The Thinker Box which is for 11 – 12 month olds.
 You can watch our unboxing on Youtube!

 Now that Camdyn is reaching the end of the 12 month age, I decided I was going to provide my full review on The Thinker box.
 I’ve had almost two months to watch him interact with each of the items in this month’s box.
 There are definitely some items that he got more use out of than others.